hswhong/hswhong/README.md

 ## About me

-I am someone who loves understanding new concepts and consistently improving my skills, so I decided to go into web development as a career path!
-After graduating from the web development bootcamp at Le Wagon London, I now have a foundation in full stack web development using Ruby on Rails as a framework.
+I am a full-stack web developer.
+I am knowledgeable in HTML, CSS, Javascript, Ruby and Rails.

 ## Interests

 I have a passion for anything related to tech and have a desire to understand the latest trends in the space.
 I also love animals, nature and fitness.

 <!--